 The Toronto streetcar system is both the largest and busiest system in the Western world in terms of regular riders, length of track and number of cars.

 10. Today’s weather doesn’t even compare to the past

-While this winter was ridiculously cold, the coldest winter of the 20th century was 1934 when Lake Ontario froze over completely.
-The hottest day recorded in Toronto was two years later on July 10, 1936, when temperatures hit 40.6 C. That heat wave killed 80 people in the city and hundreds in the province.
+While this winter has been chilly, the coldest winter of the 20th century was 1934 when Lake Ontario froze over completely.
+The hottest day recorded in Toronto was two years later on July 10, 1936, when temperatures hit 40.6 C. That heatwave killed 80 people in the city and hundreds in the province.